Would you like to earn passive income through affiliate marketing, but you aren’t quite sure how to get started? Then you’ve come to the right place.

 With a product review you zoom in on one specific product.
 You describe the product, highlight the pros and cons, and try to explain as clearly as possible whether it’s likely to fit your readers’ needs.

-Product reviews form a nice one-two with product roundups.
+Product reviews make for a nice pairing with product roundups.
 Once you’ve tested and reviewed a specific product, you can link to it from the product roundup and the other way around.
 This simplifies picking a product for your readers and increases your conversions.

 In a how-to guide you explain step-by-step how to do something.
 For instance, setting up a web shop.